Tomdrius/React_converter/README.md

 This project is a currency converter.
 It consists of two parts:

 App.js - a React component that displays the user interface.
-Backend.py - a Flask application that provides currency exchange rates.
+Backend.py - a Flask application that provides currency rates.

 Running